IRCAI AI AWARD

 Award for individuals who have dedicated their work to solving problems related to the SDGs by means of the application of AI.

-In 2021, IRCAI launched the AI Award, with special attention to the UNESCO regions of Africa, Arab States, Asia and the Pacific, Latin America and the Caribbean.
-We strongly encourage nominations from all sectors (research, academia, industry, policy, civil society, etc.) as IRCAI is committed to promoting equal opportunity and believes that all applicants are entitled to equal opportunity regardless of their gender, race, ethnicity, disability, sexual orientation, religion or belief, marital status, or age.
+In 2021, IRCAI inaugurated the AI Award, with a specific focus on the UNESCO regions of Africa, the Middle East, Asia and the Pacific, and Latin America and the Caribbean.
+We enthusiastically invite nominations from all sectors, including research, academia, industry, policy, and civil society.
+IRCAI is dedicated to championing equal opportunities and firmly believes that all applicants deserve fair consideration, regardless of their gender, race, ethnicity, disability, sexual orientation, religion or belief, marital status, or age.

 The 2021 award

-We are proud to announce that this year’s awardee is Adriana-Eufrosina Bora, PhD Candidate at the Centre for Data Science, School of Mathematical Sciences at Queensland University of Technology (QUT), for her work in Project AIMS (Artificial Intelligence against Modern Slavery).
-This project uses AI to read and benchmark companies statements produced under mandatory reporting requirements in order to improve transparency and help eradicate modern slavery.
+We are delighted to announce Adriana-Eufrosina Bora, a PhD Candidate at the Centre for Data Science, School of Mathematical Sciences at Queensland University of Technology (QUT), as this year’s awardee.
+She is being recognized for her outstanding work in Project AIMS (Artificial Intelligence against Modern Slavery).
+This initiative employs AI to analyse and benchmark companies’ statements mandated by reporting requirements, aiming to enhance transparency and contribute to the eradication of modern slavery.

-Project AIMS contributes directly to UN SDG 8 Target 8.7 “Take immediate and effective measures to eradicate forced labour, end modern slavery and human trafficking and secure the prohibition and elimination of the worst forms of child labour, including recruitment and use of child soldiers, and by 2025 end child labour in all its forms.”
+Project AIMS is aligned with UN SDG 8 Target 8.7, which advocates to, “Take immediate and effective measures to eradicate forced labour, end modern slavery and human trafficking and secure the prohibition and elimination of the worst forms of child labour, including recruitment and use of child soldiers, and by 2025 end child labour in all its forms.”

-Throughout her membership to Code 8.7, DataJam, Traffick Analysis Hub and the MIT Computational Law Report Task Force on Modern Slavery, she has been working and connecting an interdisciplinary, global community, discussing and collaborating in the fight against modern slavery with technological-driven solutions.
-What is more, Adriana is also a contributor to Good AI and a community leader of Women in AI in Queensland, Australia.
+As a member of Code 8.7, DataJam, Traffick Analysis Hub, and the MIT Computational Law Report Task Force on Modern Slavery, Adriana actively engages in a global, interdisciplinary community, fostering discussions and collaborations in the fight against modern slavery through technology-driven solutions.
+Additionally, she contributes to Good AI and serves as a community leader for Women in AI in Queensland, Australia.

-By making this award, we recognize Adriana for her contribution towards the SDGs.
-She has our support to present her work on the international stage, to create more awareness about the crime of modern slavery and how technologies such as AI can help eradicate it once and for all.
+Through this award, we acknowledge Adriana’s significant contribution to the SDGs and offer our support for her to present her work on the international stage.
+This recognition aims to raise awareness about the issue of modern slavery and emphasise how technologies like AI can play a crucial role in its eradication.

 AI TO HELP ERADICATE MODERN SLAVERY

-There are approximately 40 million people in modern slavery worldwide, of whom 16 million are in forced private-sector labour.
-To combat this, governments around the world, especially in the UK and Australia, have begun requiring organisations to publish annual statements outlining how they eradicate slavery from their supply chains.
+There are approximately 40 million people worldwide in modern slavery today, 16 million of whom are in forced private-sector labour.
+Governments, notably the UK and Australia, are responding by requiring organisations to publish an annual statement detailing how they are working to eradicate slavery in their supply chains.

-Collecting, structuring, and analysing these statements requires resources and time.
-Automating the process is the only way to achieve accountability at scale.
-The Project AIMS prototype aims to address this problem by creating the first scalable, open-source tool for statement analysis using modern AI techniques.
+The collection, structuring, and analysis of these statements demand significant time and resources.
+Automation is the key to achieving accountability on a large scale.
+The Project AIMS prototype seeks to tackle this issue by introducing the first scalable, open-source tool for statement analysis using modern AI techniques.

-With this innovative machine learning tool, the goal is two-fold: empower civil society and legislators to hold businesses and governments to account; and pave the way for a new type of public policy and legislation, which embraces the full power of data mining and processing.
+This innovative machine learning tool serves a dual purpose: to empower civil society and legislators in holding businesses and governments accountable, and to pave the way for a new era of public policy and legislation that fully harnesses the potential of data mining and processing.

 2021 AI AWARD EVENT